Skip to main content

 Written by John Futch

 That being said, you can go cheap and still be fine.
 When we attend conventions, the guitar at our booth is a Yamaha that we bought for $170.
 It sounds and feels great!
 Besides, most new guitarists won't know the difference between a $200 and a $2,000 guitar.
-(Here's a $2,000 tip: slap custom-light or extra-light gauge coated strings on that $150 guitar and your child will swear it's better than the costly Martin.
-It's not, of course, but they won't know this until they've been playing a few years.
-Eventually they'll be able to feel and hear the advantages of a premium instrument, and then it's just a discussion of who's footing the bill.)
-We don’t, however, recommend buying something less than $125 or $150 or so.
+(Here's a $2,000 tip: put custom-light or extra-light gauge coated strings on that $150 guitar and your child may think it's better than the costly Martin or Taylor.
+It's not, of course, but they won't know this until they've been playing a few years.)
+That being said, we still don't recommend buying something less than $125 or $150 or so.
 You’ll start to get what you pay for: the guitar won’t sound great and it will constantly go out of tune.

 Another option is to rent a guitar at a local music store.
 In Lexington, KY (home for us), guitar rentals are pretty cheap: around $14/month or so.
 This is a great option while you're still trying to figure out what kind of guitar to buy.
 (Be sure to check out This Article for guidance on guitar sizing.)